Dan-Weinand/DensityEstimation1D/README.md

 ## Use
 This applet is intended to perform density estimation on a 1-dimensional data set using wavelets.
 Users may upload their own csv data files containing a single column of values (and no header) using the settings menu.
 The main advantage of this applet is that it displays a changing density distribution for non-stationary density distributions.

+The default data set (which is included in this repository) is a concatenation of a strongly skewed unimodal distribution for 3000 samples followed by 5000 samples from a 5-peaked "claw" distribution.
+This is included to demonstrate the ability of the algorithms to respond to changes in the distribution functions which are being approximated.

+### General functionality
+To upload your own data, select settings.
+Next, from the settings window in data settings select 'browse'.
+Then select your own csv file.
+You may then select from the various user parameters as desired.
+When you are done with the settings, click 'Save settings'.
+Then in the main screen, click 'start' to begin the density estimation process.
+The sample index will display how many samples have been read in when the plot was updated.

 ### Recommendations and settings